Probabilistic bisimilarities between quantum processes: Basic Definitions of qCCS

-For any execution fragment $f$, we denote by $Pre(f)$ the set of execution fragments which are prefixes of $f$. \begin{defn} An adversary $\a$ is a function from fragments to the set of finite-support distributions over combined transitions, i.e.
+The set of all execution fragments is denoted by $frag$.
+For any $f\in frag$, we let $Pre(f)$ be the set of execution fragments which are prefixes of $f$. \begin{defn} An adversary $\a$ is a function from execution fragments to finite-support distributions over transitions, $i.e.$